meta-llama/llama-recipes/recipes/finetuning/README.md

     <img src="../../docs/images/wandb_screenshot.png" alt="wandb screenshot" width="500" />
 </div>

-## FLop Counting and Pytorch Profiling
+## FLOPS Counting and Pytorch Profiling

-To help with benchmarking effort, we are adding the support for counting the flops during the fine-tuning process.
+To help with benchmarking effort, we are adding the support for counting the FLOPS during the fine-tuning process.
 You can achieve this by setting `--flop_counter` when launching your single/multi GPU fine-tuning.
-Use `--flop_counter_startpoint` to choose which step to count the flops.
-It is recommended to allow a warmup stage before using the flop counter.
+Use `--flop_counter_start` to choose which step to count the FLOPS.
+It is recommended to allow a warm-up stage before using the FLOPS counter.

 Similarly, you can set `--use_profiler` flag and pass a profiling output path using `--profiler_dir` to capture the profile traces of your model using [PyTorch profiler](https://pytorch.org/tutorials/intermediate/tensorboard_profiler_tutorial.html).
 This would be helpful for debugging purposes.
-However, the `--flop_counter` and `--use_profiler` can not be used in the same time to ensure the measurement accuarcy.
+However, the `--flop_counter` and `--use_profiler` can not be used in the same time to ensure the measurement accuracy.